15 Books With “Touch Her and You Die Trope” You’ll Love

 Anya’s family hopes this union will extinguish the fire and tension between the clans but Anya’s war has just begun.

-11. There Are No Saints (Sinners Duet #1) by Sophie Lark
+13. There Are No Saints by Sophie Lark

 Romance Tropes: Touch Her and You Die Trope, Stalker Romance